The Sound of Scars: Concept

-“The Sound of Scars” came about very organically.
+"The Sound of Scars” came about very organically.
 The concept for tying the album to “River Runs Red” was something that evolved over time after a few songs were written.
 The lyrics seemed to have this common message about overcoming hardships, survival and redemption, so I brought the idea up to the band about continuing the Rivers story.
 What if the teenager on RRR survived his suicide attempt?
 What would his life be like 26 years later.
 We’ve met so many survivors through touring around the world all these years, and we’re survivors ourselves, that theme really resonated with all of us.
-We began to explore that idea even deeper and decided to create the audio scenes that continue the RRR narrative … another concept album was born.”
+We began to explore that idea even deeper and decided to create the audio scenes that continue the RRR narrative ... another concept album was born."

 The album starts off with the theatrical track, "Prelude", the track begins with the same sound of blood dripping into water that closed River Runs Red.
 In "Prelude", the listener learns that the young man from River Runs Red has survived his suicide attempt.
 The story then jumps 26 years forward, (which is almost the same amount of time between this album and its predecessor River Runs Red) with the man now married and attempting to cope with the "scars" of his past.

+Release and promotion

+On August 9, 2019, the hit single "Scars" premiered on Billboard the song went to the number 1 spot on Music Choice with 2.44 million listeners.
+That same day the band announced their new album "Sound of Scars."

+The second single "Lay Down" was released on September 6, 2019, alongside an official music video.
+The third and final single "Black Heart" was released on October 4, 2019, once again being occupied with an official music video.

+The group then went on tour in support of the album which lasted till December and included dates in North America and Europe.

 On November 29, 2019, a special, red/black splatter vinyl edition of The Sound of Scars was released.
-This Record Store Day "Black Friday" release was limited to 500 pieces worldwide and featured exclusive, alternate cover artwork by bassist Alan Robert.
+This Record Store Day "Black Friday" release was hand numbered and limited to 500 pieces worldwide.
+This edition featured alternate cover art and an exclusive lyric sheet, both designed by bassist Alan Robert.